Skip to content

 Custom-only studios design every piece from scratch for your anatomy.
 Flash-friendly studios offer pre-drawn designs you can pick from a wall or book.
 Neither is wrong — they serve different needs.

-At HeadRush we are custom-only.
-No flash on the wall.
-That is a deliberate choice, not a critique of studios that work differently.
+At HeadRush most of our work is custom — designed for your specific idea and anatomy.
+We do run occasional flash days, but the day-to-day is bespoke.
+That is a deliberate focus, not a critique of studios that work differently.

 5. The free consultation is a test, not a formality